netdata/netdata/docs/step-by-step/step-02.md

 ## What's next?

-In this part of the Netdata tutorial, you learned how to:
+In this step of the Netdata tutorial, you learned how to:

 -   Visit the dashboard
 -   Explore available charts (using the right-side menu)